Adam Maxted: Love Island

 In 2016, Maxted was selected to be a part of the second series of ITV's Love Island; where he appeared from the 11th day, until the end, selecting fellow contestant Katie Salmon as his date.
 The pair ended the series in fourth place, behind eventual winners, Nathan and Cara.
+In 2024, Maxted was selected to be a part of ITV's Love Island: All Stars, entering on the 26th day.
+He was dumped on the 35th day along with his partner, Arabella Chi, after a vote from the previously dumped Islanders.

 Professional wrestling career

-Early career (2016–2017)
+Early career (2015–2017)

 Maxted left Love Island and continued his wrestling training, eventually earning his debut match in August 2016, at Southside Wrestling, being defeated by Joseph Connors.
-Maxted later had matches for Preston City Wrestling, Over the Top Wrestling, and 4 Front Wrestling, in 2017.
+Maxted later had matches for Preston City Wrestling, British Championship Wrestling, Over the Top Wrestling, and 4 Front Wrestling, in 2017.
 In May 2017, Maxted was called up to have his first WWE Tryout, in the O2 Arena.

 Maxted had his first championship matches, competing for the All-Ulster Title and challenging Josh Knott for the Pro Wrestling Pride Catch Division Championship.
 He then made trips to France, and Pakistan, where he challenged for the PWE World Heavyweight Title.
 In November 2017, Maxted won the IPW:UK All England Championship, defeating Earl-Black Junior.

 In 2018, after signing for 5 Star Wrestling, he appeared on FreeSports, where he and Charlie Sterling won the 5* Tag Team Championship.

 World of Sport (2018)

 On 4 August 2018, he made his debut for World of Sport, teaming up with Nathan Cruz to take on Doug Williams and HT Drake in the WOS Tag Team Title Tournament.
-Maxted and Cruz went on to defeat the team of Grado and Davey Boy Smith Jr. to advance to the finals, however they we're unsuccessful to become the 1st Tag Team Champions, losing the final to Kip Sabian and Lestyn Rees.
+Maxted and Cruz went on to defeat the team of Grado and Davey Boy Smith Jr. to advance to the finals, however they were unsuccessful to become the 1st Tag Team Champions, losing the final to Kip Sabian and Lestyn Rees.
 Nathan Cruz then betrayed Maxted shortly after.
 On 24 August, episode 5, Maxted defeated Cruz in a Ladder Match, which who ever loses must leave WOS forever.

-Over The Top Wrestling (2016-Present)
+Over The Top Wrestling (since 2016)

 Adam Maxted debuted for Irish promotion Over The Top Wrestling in 2016.
 He is the current co-holder of the OTT Tag Team Championship.
 Maxted also holds the record for longest reigning OTT Gender Neutral with his tenure lasting 560 days.